usnistgov/feasst/extern/README.rst

   - random_nr3.h

 LAMMPS:
+  - LAMMPS was the inspiration for a large part of the structure of this code.
   - jacobi (adapted from Numerical Recipes)
   - LMP data format
+  - used as reference for triclinic cell

 XDRLIB:
   - XTC compressed file format and library